yfyangseu/yfyangseu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year PhD Student in Computer Science and Engineering at The Ohio State University, advised by Dr. DeLiang Wang.
+I'm a PhD Student in [Perception and Neurodynamics Laboratory (PNL)](https://web.cse.ohio-state.edu/~wang.77/pnl/) at The Ohio State University, advised by [Dr. DeLiang Wang](https://web.cse.ohio-state.edu/~wang.77/), and in the Department of Computer Science and Engineering.

 My research interests are in machine learning, automatic speech recognition and their applications.

 <!--